-Braun and Kvasnicka (2014) use an instrumental-variables (2SLS) strategy to analyze the effect of WWII refugee settlements in West Germany on the agricultural employment share.
-Their causal identification strategy builds on fewer refugees settling in areas further away from the expulsion regions.
-They find that refugees led to transition away from agriculture by 1950, but that the effect became weaker and statistically insignificant by 1961.
-Schumann (2014) employs a spatial RDD on the South-West German border between the 1945-1949 French and US occupation zones to show that the population shocks induced by WWII refugees persisted to 1970.
-He also uses the spatial RDD to examine differences in other outcomes and concludes that "all differences in observables except for population disappear quickly after 1950" and that "no new differences open up" along the former occupation-zone border (Schumann, 2014, p.
+Our work is also related to studies analyzing the long-run economic effects of WWII refugees in West Germany.
+Braun and Kvasnicka (2014) use an IV strategy to analyze the effect of WWII refugee settlements in West Germany on the agricultural employment share.
+Their identification strategy builds on fewer refugees settling in areas further away from the expulsion regions.
+Braun and Kvasnicka find that refugees led to transition away from agriculture by 1950, but that the effect became weaker and statistically insignificant by 1961.
+Schumann (2014) employs a spatial RDD on the South-West German border between the 1945-49 French and US occupation zones to show that the population shock induced by WWII refugees persisted to 1970.3 He also uses the spatial RDD to examine other outcomes and concludes that "all differences in observables except for population disappear quickly after 1950" and that "no new differences open up" along the 1945-49 border (Schumann, 2014, p.
 204).
-We reach the opposite conclusion for key economic outcomes like productivity, wages, and rents that were unavailable to him.
-Peters (2022) builds on the instrumental-variables strategy of Braun and Kvasnicka to estimate the effect of WWII refugees on sectoral employment and GDP per Wirtschaftsbevölkerung in 1961.
-Distance to the expulsion regions turns out to be a weak instrument for refugee settlements at Peters's more granular geographic
+We reach the opposite conclusion for key economic outcomes (unavailable to him) like labor productivity, wages, and rents.
+Peters (2022) makes a first attempt to estimate the effect of refugee settlements on productivity.
+He reports effects on GDP per capita between 1950 and 1996 at the county level.
+The effects are significantly positive for 1957-1974 and mostly insignificant before and afterwards.^{4,5}